Metropolitan Transport Corporation (Chennai): Fleet

 MTC has launched small-bus services to connect remote places of Chennai and its suburbs.
 These buses are provided by Tata.

-Low-Floor busses These buses in the MTC fleet were introduced to improve accessibility for all passengers, especially the elderly and differently-abled.
+Low-Floor busses These buses in the MTC fleet were introduced to improve accessibility for all passengers, especially the elderly and disabled.
 Manufactured by Ashok Leyland, they feature pneumatic doors, low entry steps, and LED route displays.
 Currently there are about 611 low floor busses running in Chennai.
 Similarly electric low-floor busses have also been procured by MTC.